jurijsk/specific.li/README.md

-# specific.li
-the website of mine.
+Hi, name is Jurijs Kovzels.
+This is the website of mine.

+Fortunately I do not have the time to actually create a website.

+But I take notes.

+## On development
+ * How to setup GraphQL api as Azure Functions